 Have a question for the BbA team or want to appear as a guest on the show?
 Contact us here!

-Bleacher Report’s former NBA Associate Editor (2012-17).
-Previously served in key B/R NBA columnist, video host and writer training posts (2009-12) during B/R’s industry-changing rise and NBA-driven buyout by Turner Sports.
-Former high school history teacher, basketball coach, and play-by-play broadcaster; NBA podcast host, locker room reporter (Minnesota Timberwolves, Vikings, Twins, Wild) and radio host/producer.
-Most recently Managing Editor of TravelPulse.com.
-Appears on NBA radio shows across the U.S.
+Editor in Chief, TBW co-Founder and Co-host of ‘Basketball by Association’ on TBW.
+Former Bleacher Report’s NBA Associate Editor (2012-17).
+Previously served in key B/r NBA columnist, video host and writer training posts (2009-12).
+Former high school history teacher, basketball coach and play-by-play broadcaster; NBA podcast host, locker room reporter (Minnesota Timberwolves, Vikings, Twins, Wild) and radio host/producer.
+Former Managing Editor of TravelPulse.com.
+Appears on NBA radio shows and podcasts across the U.S.